At Morton Fraser Lawyers we have highlighted clarity as our guiding principle.

 Once we receive your claim we will send you our Terms of Engagement letter welcoming you as a client of Morton Fraser and explaining the way your work will be handled.
 Please contact us at email@example.com(quoting your National Insurance number) if you have not received your Terms of Engagement letter within one month of submitting your claim.

-The first step that we will take will be to start the Early Conciliation process with ACAS on your behalf.
-Unison will then submit a grievance with your employer on your behalf.
-Finally, once we have completed these steps we will lodge an Employment Tribunal claim on your behalf and send you a copy of the claim form.
+The first step that we take is to start the Early Conciliation process with ACAS on your behalf.
+Unison will also submit a grievance to your employer on your behalf.
+Finally, once we have completed these steps we will lodge an Employment Tribunal claim for you and send you a copy of the claim form.

 While your employment is continuing in your current post there is no time limit for taking a claim to the Employment Tribunal.
 However, if there is any change to your employment circumstances you only have 6 months to lodge a claim from the date of the change.
-You must therefore tell us as soon as possible if
+You must therefore tell us as soon as possible if:

-you leave your current job;
+you leave your current job

-you change job with your current employer;
+you change job with your current employer

-there is any change to your terms and conditions;
+there is any change to your terms and conditions

-your employment transfers to a new employer (known as a 'TUPE transfer');
+your employment transfers to a new employer (known as a 'TUPE transfer')

 or if any of the above changes have occurred in the last 6 months.

 The first decision made in May 2017 was about the pay protection scheme that the Council brought in during 2006 following the implementation of the Workforce Pay and Benefits Review.
 The Court ruled that the pay protection scheme was discriminatory and could not be justified.